helen9215/CleanData/README.md

 - run_analysis.R in CleanData is the final version of R script in this project.
-- The script should be run in R, and it creates a tidy data set for the UCI HAR Dataset.
+- The script should be run in R, and it combines the training and the test sets to create a tidy data set for the UCI HAR Dataset.